nanadanelia/TeamB-DDIT-2026/working_files/research/findings_Nana_20260315.md

 ### Value chain interpretation

+Retail value chains differ across categories.
+For example:
+- Grocery retail depends heavily on logistics and supply chain efficiency.
+- Fashion retail depends more on inventory turnover and brand positioning.
+- Electronics retail is heavily influenced by global suppliers.
+This analysis focuses primarily on the grocery retail value chain, where logistics and store networks drive competitive advantage.

 - Which stage appears most vulnerable?: Inbound logistics, due to import reliance and global disruptions.
 - Which stage appears most defensible?: Marketing & sales, via local brand loyalty.
 - Where could a platform insert itself?: Outbound logistics, as a delivery aggregator linking chains.